GreptimeTeam/docs/docs/user-guide/continuous-aggregation/usecase-example.md

 HAVING max_temp > 100;
 ```

+The above query continuously aggregates data from the `temp_sensor_data` table into the `temp_alerts` table.
+It calculates the maximum temperature reading for each sensor and location,
+filtering out data where the maximum temperature exceeds 100 degrees.
+The `temp_alerts` table will be continuously updated with the aggregated data,
+providing real-time alerts (in the form of new rows in the `temp_alerts` table) when the temperature exceeds the threshold.

 Now that we have created the flow task, we can insert some data into the source table `temp_sensor_data`:

 ```sql